irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

 Let us recall the example already mentioned in [Part I](https://alliedtesting.github.io/pgmex-blog/2017/06/29/performance-comparison-of-postgresql-connectors-in-matlab-part-I/) illustrating the importance of retrieving arrays from **PostgreSQL**.
 In one of our projects we had to work with surfaces of implied volatilities derived from prices of options.
 But these surfaces should be interpolated because raw data does not give their values on some regular mesh of strikes (or deltas) and times to maturity of respective options.
-There are "holes" in data because the situation occurs often when for some combinations of option parameters the corresponding options simply are not traded on the market.
-To make such an interpolation (taking into account volumes even of raw data) is not an easy task.
+There are "holes" in data because traded option parameters such as option strike and maturity do not form a regular grid in option delta/time to maturity space.
+Filling such holes requires an interpolation which is not easy to do quickly given large volumes option market data.
-But in our project we managed to make this interpolation directly in our database itself, and this was done rather effectively by **PostgreSQL**.
+In our project we managed to perform this interpolation directly in **PostgreSQL** database in a quite efficient manner.
 But it was necessary then to retrieve the results of interpolation.
-And these results, implied volatility surfaces were quite naturally represented in the database as three-dimensional arrays due to the parametrization mentioned above and dependency of these surfaces on time.
+And these results in form of implied volatility surfaces were quite naturally represented in the database as three-dimensional arrays due to the parametrization mentioned above and dependency of these surfaces on time.

 Given the nature of such a financial data it is quite easy to image a few real-world scenarios where a possibility to retrieve this data in large amounts very quickly is very important.
 Below we reveal some latent restrictions (concerning both performance and